Technology

 Game Developer Salary Overview

-The Game Developer is a sought-after profession in the United States with a median annual salary of $87,200.
-Compensation typically ranges from $51,200 for entry-level positions to $141,000 for experienced professionals in high-demand markets.
+The Game Developer is one of the most important roles in the Technology sector of the US economy in 2026.
+With a median annual salary of $87,200, compensation for this position ranges from $51,200 at the entry level to $141,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Game Developer in the US earns between $51,200 and $141,000 per year, with a median of $87,200.